sabeelmansuri/Epigenomics/README.md

 <img src="https://github.com/sabeelmansuri/Epigenomics/blob/master/assets/ChIP_Visualization.png" width=450px/>
 <i><b>Figure</b> caption here</i>

 We can clearly see that the bottom two rows (clear cell renal carcinoma) are higher levels of binding than the top two rows (regular kidney cells).
 This ChIP-seq shows an active ZNF395 super-enhancer only in the clear cell renal carcinoma cells.
-From this we can see where and which gene is overexpressed.
+From this we can see where and which gene is overexpressed<sup>11</sup>.

 ### II.
 Mass Spectrometry
 #### Overview